Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: AGN-Host image decomposition

-We selected the model from one of the SW bands to serve as the representative model for the host galaxy.
-This selection is based on both visual inspection and comparing reduced $\chi^2$.
-The parameters from this \textsc{galfit}-derived best-fit model are adopted and convolved with PSFs to generate S\'ersic models in each band.
+We selected the best-fit S\'ersic model in one of the SW bands to serve as the representative model for the host galaxy through all NIRCam bands.
+This selection was based on both visual inspection and comparing the reduced $\chi^2$.
+This \textsc{galfit}-derived best-fit model was adopted and convolved with the PSFs to generate a S\'ersic model in each band.

 We then use these S\'ersic models, along with the point source models (PSFs), as inputs to run MCMC (Markov Chain Monte Carlo) fitting across all bands independently to determine the flux contribution from each component.
 We use the affine-invariant ensemble MCMC sampler implemented in emcee, keeping the PSF-based AGN model and the PSF-convolved S\'ersic model fixed and allowing the MCMC to determine only their scaling coefficients and a constant background term.
 This yields the amount of light contributed by the point source and the S\'ersic component in each band.
-AGN fluxes are derived accordingly, and AGN contributions are subtracted from the original images to isolate extended emission\footnote{In this work, we use ``extended emission'' to refer to any flux not subtracted by the PSF.
-This emission could therefore originate from the potential host galaxy.}.
+AGN (i.e., point-source) fluxes are derived accordingly, and AGN contributions are subtracted from the original images to isolate extended emission.

 Fluxes of the extended emission are measured via aperture photometry on the AGN-subtracted images, while total fluxes are measured on the original images using the same aperture sizes.
-We use a circular aperture with a radius of 0.45\arcsec\ and a sky annulus with inner and outer radii of 0.60\arcsec\ and 0.75\arcsec, respectively.
-For targets with nearby sources that are blended with the target, these sources are modeled with additional S\'ersic components using the same constraints described above.
-In such cases, aperture photometry would include contaminating flux from nearby sources; therefore, we take the flux of the S\'ersic component associated with the target galaxy as the extended-emission flux.
-An aperture correction list is constructed for each band based on its corresponding PSF.
-For values of aperture correction, see J. Trussler et al.\ (in preparation).
+We use a circular aperture with a radius of 0\farcs45 and a sky annulus with inner and outer radii of 0\farcs60and 0\farcs75, respectively.
+For sources that are blended with nearby contaminants, they are modeled with additional S\'ersic components using the same constraints described above.
+In such cases, aperture photometry would include contaminating flux from nearby sources; Therefore, we take the total flux of the S\'ersic component associated with the target galaxy as the extended-emission flux.
+An aperture correction was calculated for each band based on its corresponding PSF.
+For the values of aperture correction, see J. Trussler et al.\ (in preparation).